EBD235711/Final-Portfolio/README.md

 To run the application locally:
 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
-3. Install dependencies using `npm install`.
-4. Start the application using `npm start`.
-5. Access the application in your web browser at `http://localhost:3000`.
+3. Access the application in your web browser at `http://localhost:3000`.

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript, React.js
-- Backend: Node.js, Express.js
-- Database: MongoDB
-- Authentication: JSON Web Tokens (JWT)
 - Notifications: Email or Browser Notifications (optional)

 ## Contributing